FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Introduction

 We obtained values between 0.89 and 0.99 for both datasets, indicating that user data for the same class tend to form distinct clusters.
 This is further visualized through t-SNE~\cite{van2008visualizing} in Figures~\ref{fig:walking_acc} and~\ref{fig:stress_ecg}, which show the 2-D representations of data points for the \verb|walk| (HHAR) and \verb|stress| (WESAD) classes.
-These results highlight the variability in user data, suggesting that a single global model would be inefficient and could lead to suboptimal performances.
-Additionally, clustering entire models can also be problematic.
-Figure~\ref{fig:hhar_clusters} shows users in HHAR grouped by activity, but we can note that cluster membership significantly changes across activities.
-For example, users \verb|A| and \verb|B| exhibit similar patterns for \verb|bike| but differ in other activities, which means that combining their models based solely on their shared cluster could deteriorate the model's ability to recognize other activities.
+These results highlight the variability in user data, suggesting that a single global model would be inefficient and could lead to suboptimal performance.

+Moreover, clustering entire models can also be problematic.
+Figure~\ref{fig:hhar_clusters} shows how users in HHAR are clustered, noting that their cluster membership significantly changes across different activities.
+For example, users \verb|A| and \verb|B| exhibit similar patterns for \verb|bike| (i.e., they belong to the same cluster, \verb|1|), but differ in other activities, which means that combining their models based solely on their shared cluster could deteriorate the model's ability to recognize other activities.

 To test this hypothesis, we trained a basic feedforward neural network on each user's local data, then we merged the models of users \verb|A| and \verb|B|, evaluating the combined model on their respective test sets.
-Table~\ref{tab:merge_test} shows the classification accuracy for each class, where, for example, \emph{Model: A+B - Data: A} denotes the performances of the model obtained by averaging the models of \verb|A| and \verb|B|, tested on \verb|A|'s test set.
+Table~\ref{tab:merge_test} shows the classification accuracy for each class, where, for example, \textbf{A+B/A} denotes the performances of the model obtained by averaging the models of \verb|A| and \verb|B|, tested on \verb|A|'s test set.

 The results reveal that merging models with different activity patterns is generally disruptive.
-Indeed, the distinct users' models recognized \verb|stand| and \verb|sit| with accuracies of $0.78$ and $0.99$ but, after merging, the accuracy dropped to $0$ for both of them.
-While in some cases the merging operation generates some advantages (e.g., from $0.75$ to $0.81$ in \verb|walk| for \verb|A|), for their shared activity \verb|bike|, performances dropped for \verb|A| (from $0.97$ to $0.36$), while it reached $100\%$ for \verb|B|, reflecting subtle differences in their patterns despite being in the same cluster.
-These results demonstrate that simply merging entire models, even for clients in the same cluster, could be inefficient, highlighting the need for more personalized methods in FL.
+Indeed, the distinct users' models recognized \verb|stand| and \verb|sit| with accuracies of $0.78$ and $0.99$ but, after merging, the accuracy dropped to $0$ for both.
+In some cases, the merging operation brings some advantages, as in \verb|stairsdown| for \verb|B| that passes from $0.66$ to $0.82$.
+However, for their shared activity \verb|bike|, performance dropped for \verb|A| (from $0.90$ to $0.36$), while it reached $100\%$ for \verb|B|, reflecting subtle differences in their patterns despite being in the same cluster.
+These results demonstrate that simply merging entire models, even for clients in the same cluster, could be inefficient, highlighting the need for more personalized approaches.